juntinyeh/wa-labs-custom-lenses-ddb-check/content/Well-ArchitectedTool/Helpful_Resources/Custom_Lenses_on_WATool/2_ddb_config_pillars_and_bps.md

 pre: "<b>2. </b>"
 ---

+In DynamoDB Configuration Checks example we had covered following pillars:
+* Operational Excellence
+* Security
+* Performance
+* Cost Optimization

+Which you can see the defined pillar can be flexible to fit with your workload domain.

 The Operational Excellence Pillar aligned with AWS Well-Architected Framework, which aiming to ...(please finish this introducton)

 In this pillar we had following questions to help to understand how they operate their DynamoDB: